bodrick/awesome/TOPICS.md

 ## free

 *   [RocketChat/Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - The communications platform that puts data protection first.
 *   [usememos/memos](https://github.com/usememos/memos) - A privacy-first, lightweight note-taking service.
-Easily capture and share your great thoughts.
+Easily capture and share your great thoughts
 *   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family.
 *   [FortuneN/FineCodeCoverage](https://github.com/FortuneN/FineCodeCoverage) - Visualize unit test code coverage easily for free in Visual Studio Community Edition (and other editions too)
 *   [cascadium/wsl-windows-toolbar-launcher](https://github.com/cascadium/wsl-windows-toolbar-launcher) - Adds linux GUI application menu to a windows toolbar